 5. Question the students and give them time to answer

 As a teacher, it is easy to fill the gaps of silence, remember you need to give your students time to formulate what they want to say.

 6. Use a soft ball to question students

 The ball is thrown from one student to another named student in the class.
 The student states one concept/keyword – next one explains it.
 Next one chooses a word which links to it.

 Good websites for ideas

 There are a number of excellent websites filled with ideas for starters and plenaries, which will help you strengthen the students’ learning.
-My two favourites include Outstanding lessons and TES teaching resources.
+My two favourite is TES teaching resources.

 Emma is a qualified teacher with twelve years’ experience in the classroom as both an English teacher and more recently Head of Sociology.
 Emma is also mum to three children in the state education system and she also writes at Emma and 3.